StackExchange/StackExchange.Redis/Docs/Components.md

             return implInstance;
         };

-## Redis command handlers
+## Redis command handlers <a name="handlers"></a>

 Redis command execution can be intercepted by defining *redis command handlers*, which are implementations of `IRedisCommandHandler` interface.

-A *Redis command handler* can intercept a command when it's about to be executed and when its execution has been already finished and Redis command pipeline is about to return the value to the command's caller.
+A *Redis command handler* can intercept a command when is about to be executed and when its execution has been already finished.

 For example, a sample implementation may look like as follows: